SauloCav/Sorting-Algorithms-in-C/README.md

 <strong>Merge Sort:</strong></br>
 Most implementations produce a stable sort, which means that the order of equal elements is the same in the input and output.
 Merge sort is a divide and conquer algorithm that was invented by John von Neumann in 1945.
 A detailed description and analysis of bottom-up merge sort appeared in a report by Goldstine and von Neumann as early as 1948.</br>
-Conceptually, a merge sort works as follows:
-- Divide the unsorted list into n sublists, each containing one element (a list of one element is considered sorted).</br>
-- Repeatedly merge sublists to produce new sorted sublists until there is only one sublist remaining.
-This will be the sorted list.

 <strong>Quick Sort:</strong></br>
 Is a divide-and-conquer algorithm.
 It works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
 For this reason, it is sometimes called partition-exchange sort.
 The sub-arrays are then sorted recursively.
 This can be done in-place, requiring small additional amounts of memory to perform the sorting.</br>